Harvard Law School: Rankings

-The acceptance rate for the JD Class of 2024 was 6.8%.
-HLS was ranked as the fourth best law school in the United States (in a tie with Columbia Law School, and trailing only Yale Law School, Stanford Law School, and the University of Chicago Law School) by U.S. News & World Report in its 2023 rankings, the most widely referenced rankings publisher in the American legal community.
-HLS was also ranked first, with a perfect overall assessment score of 100.0, by QS World University Rankings in 2019.
-It is also ranked first by the 2019 Academic Ranking of World Universities.
+HLS was ranked tied for sixth best law school in the United States by U.S. News & World Report in its 2023 rankings.
+HLS was ranked first in the world by QS World University Rankings in 2023.
+It is ranked first in the world by the 2019 Academic Ranking of World Universities.

 In November 2022, the law school made a joint decision along with Yale Law School to withdraw from the U.S. News & World Report Best Law Schools rankings, citing the system's "flawed methodology."